 5) A proposal for the conferment of title of Professor Emeritus will be submitted to the Vice-Chancellor by the Dean of Faculty/Head of School.
 The proposal will state how the nominee meets the criteria set out above and the date from which the title is to be conferred.
 The proposal will be considered by the Vice-Chancellor who will provide a recommendation to Senate.
 For clarity, a recommendation not to award the title will also be reported to Senate in order for it to make the final decision.

 6) The recommendation of the Vice-Chancellor will normally be considered at the next available meeting of Senate.

 7) This title is an honour in the gift of the University.
 There is no appeal process in the event that the University decides not to confer the title.

 8) A Professor Emeritus is a Member of the University (as defined by Section 2 of the Statutes of the University).
-A Professor Emeritus is also a life member of the Court of the University.

 9) A Professor Emeritus: